UBERTC/GCC-UBER/gcc/config/aarch64/iterators.md

     UNSPEC_SSHLL	; Used in aarch64-simd.md.
     UNSPEC_USHLL	; Used in aarch64-simd.md.
     UNSPEC_ADDP		; Used in aarch64-simd.md.
+    UNSPEC_FMAX		; Used in aarch64-simd.md.
+    UNSPEC_FMIN		; Used in aarch64-simd.md.
+    UNSPEC_BSL		; Used in aarch64-simd.md.
     UNSPEC_TBL		; Used in vector permute patterns.
     UNSPEC_CONCAT	; Used in vector permute patterns.
     UNSPEC_ZIP1		; Used in vector permute patterns.